stealthBS/demo1-repo/Alarms.md

 • Any pending works : SIM making. . . .

 • German : use contracted form pronouncing, native accent way of pronouncing, colloquial way of speaking, know alphabets how it pronounces, then it make sound more native.
+• ChatGPT : like in english there's contracted form of many english words or words combination like : • cannot -> can't • would not -> won't and so on. . . . . which while speaking sounds more native.
+Similarly, is there any contracted form in German also?

 • YT - ready to eat review
 • Flipkart